gbmhunter/blog/README.md

 # Markdown Extensions

 The syntax `<www.google.com>` can be used (instead of `[www.google.com](www.google.com)`) to include a link in where the displayed text is the same as the href.

+# Diagrams

+Diagrams are typically drawn in _LibreOffice Draw_ and then exported to `.svg` to display on a page.
+The Draw file is usually located in the same content directory as the page the diagram is shown on.